AnthonyCusi/ultimate-2048/docs/final.md

 A2C uses several different data points in order to make its decisions during 2048 gameplay.
 Each time it is called, it is fed in the current game state.
 It trains for 3 episodes between each new move.
 Some of its notable hyperparameters are the discount factor (gamma), which we set to 0.99 [7] and the learning rate (for both the actor and critic), which we set to 0.003.
 We tested several different learning rates as this hyperparameter has one of the biggest affects on the score, 0.003 has resulted in the best performance.

 In terms of our neural network architecture, the two convolutional layers have (1) 32 filters with a (2,2) kernel, ReLU activation, and 'same' padding and (2) 64 filters with a (2,2) kernel, ReLU activation, and 'same' padding.
 The dense layers have a 64-neuron dense layer, with a different design on output layers for the actor and critic.
-The actor has an output size equal to the number of moves (4), with softmax activation while the critic has a single output neuron for prediction.
-[9]
+The actor has an output size equal to the number of moves (4), with softmax activation while the critic has a single output neuron for prediction [9].

 The high-level pseudocode describing the flow of our A2C algorithm is shown below.
 ```